nikitaeverywhere/tab-slider/readme.md

 Development
 -----------

-This extension's codebase is developed to support both Firefox and Chrome browser extension APIs.
+This extension's codebase is developed to support multiple browser extension APIs.

-Before going into development, you will need latest NodeJS (tested on v6-8) installed.
+Before going into development, you will need latest [NodeJS](https://nodejs.org) (tested on v6-8) installed.
 Then, run:

 ```bash
 npm install
 ```

-And finally
+After making changes to sources, build the extension:

 ```bash
 npm run build
 ```

-To bundle versions of extension for different browsers.
-They will go to `build` folder ready-to-use.
+This will bundle extension for different browsers.
+They will go to `build` directory ready-to-use.

 Note: Microsoft Edge does not support moving tabs in its extension API at the time of extension creation, so sadly no Edge :(